Henry Kamen: Work

 As a historian, my task is simply to investigate the past through an intelligent use of both scholarship and imagination.

 Strongly influenced by the research methods and social philosophy of the historians of the French Annales School, he has attempted to combine quantitative history with sociological analysis and accessible narrative.
-In reaction against an earlier phase when he became immersed in statistical economic history, he has produced a number of biographies of the rulers of Spain, whom he considers unduly neglected.
-He has also been one of the leading historians who have attacked the traditional "black legend" view of the Spanish Inquisition.
+In reaction against an earlier phase in which he became immersed in statistical economic history, he has produced a number of biographies of the rulers of Spain, whom he considers unduly neglected.
+He has also been one of the leading historians who have attacked the traditional "Black Legend" view of the Spanish Inquisition.
 His own views have changed since he published a book about the Inquisition in the 1960s: his 1998 book provides extensive evidence that the Inquisition was not made up of fanatics who rejoiced in torture and executions and that, for example, Inquisition gaols were better run and more humane than ordinary Spanish prisons.

 One of the most important living historians of Spain, Kamen has devoted his career, most famously in his revisionist books on Philip II and on the Spanish Inquisition, to taking on the so-called Black Legend, promoted by Spain's opponents.
 That he has in many ways succeeded, thanks to decades of engaged scholarship, in fundamentally altering historians' understanding of 15th- and 16th-century Spain is testimony to the force of his arguments and the depth and quality of his rigorous, archive-based research.